scjx123/tp/docs/UserGuide.md

    ```
     ____________________________________________________________
-    I have un-selected the items you specified:
+    Your "selected" list has been changed, "list" it again to see effects.
-    Item 1: borrow book
+    Item 1: borrow book: no longer selected
-    Item 2: eat
+    Item 2: eat: no longer selected
-    Item 3: jumping
+    Item 3: jumping: no longer selected
     ____________________________________________________________
    ```